 Running a background check on yourself is really easy and surprisingly quick to do.
 The best background checking sites can generate detailed reports in no more than a few minutes.

 The hardest part of the process is choosing the best background checking sites to use.
 There are hundreds available but performances vary significantly.

 Fortunately, we can help there too.
 We have been testing all the top background checking sites to see which are best at generated detailed and accurate criminal records data.
-As a result, we are now in a position to be able to recommend the top three sites for you to use:
+As a result, we are now in a position to be able to recommend the top two sites for you to use: